coreos/etcd-operator/README.md

 pod "etcd-cluster-0001" deleted
 ```

 Then restart the etcd controller.
 It should automatically recover itself.
-It also recovers the etcd cluster!
+It also recovers the etcd cluster:

 ```bash
 $ kubectl create -f example/etcd-cluster.yaml